LeTa20/event-time-repo/README.md

 **How to Run**

-_Clone or Downloa_d: Download the project and ensure you have Python installed on your system.
+_Clone or Download_: Download the project and ensure you have Python installed on your system.

-_Execute the Python Scrip_t: Run the maze_search.py script to see how the stack-based maze search algorithm works.
+_Execute the Python Script_: Run the maze_search.py script to see how the stack-based maze search algorithm works.

 bash
 Copy code